 This fecal transplant produced hypertension in the previously healthy animals.

 Most likely, if gut bacteria truly do have the power to produce hypertension, it is likely to be via a number of interlinked routes.
 Scientists have several theories.
-For instance, some experts see a role for the autonomic nervous system.
+For instance,

 Studies have shown that hypertension is associated with increased sympathetic nerve activity (a branch of the autonomic nervous system).
 This increases gut permeability.